geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 Do not be concerned about finishing this post in one sitting.
 Take a section at a time and play with it.
 Move on when you are ready.
 A lot of information is here but that is because you have lot available to you under the hood.
 The sections below minimumly scratch the surface.
 Go play with each plug-in to at least find out what features it offers.

+<aside class="pullquote dropfirst">Do not be concerned about finishing this post in one sitting.
+Take a section at a time and play with it.
+Move on when you are ready.</aside>

 <!--more-->
 A copy of my current modified fisa-vimrc is here:
 [modified fisa-vimrc.raw ](/dlfiles/modified-fisa-vimrc.raw)